GeoBo/home-library-service/README.md

 3) Error "Port is alloсated" - restart the system or assigned to the .env file to another port (change from 4000 to 4001).
 4) Error "Endpoint for "default" not found" - delete the meta.json file at 'C:\Users\your-username\.docker\contexts\meta\meta.json', it will be created automatically.
 5) If the database migration error, clean the folder "app/src/db/migrations" and run app again.

-## Attention!:
-Migrations are generated and ran automatically during the launch of the application.
-To check the migration, stop the application, make changes in entity, and then start 'docker compose up' again.